 Significant events affecting travel, including the COVID-19 pandemic, typically have an impact on booking patterns, with the full extent of the impact generally determined by the duration of the event and its impact on travel decisions.
-The effects of the COVID-19 pandemic, including related government restrictions, border closings, quarantining, "shelter-in-place" orders and "social distancing," have essentially halted all non-essential travel and also resulted in a dramatic increase in national unemployment that will create headwinds for our hotel properties even after the current government restrictions are lifted.
+The effects of the COVID-19 pandemic, including related government restrictions, border closings, quarantining, "shelter-in-place" orders and "social distancing," have essentially halted all non-essential travel and also resulted in a dramatic increase in national unemployment and possible lasting changes in consumer behavior that will create headwinds for our hotel properties even after the current government restrictions are lifted.
 Since we cannot estimate when the COVID-19 pandemic and the responsive measures to combat it will end, we cannot estimate the ultimate operational and financial impact of COVID-19 on our business.
-However, our operating trends, combined with macroeconomic trends such as an expected economic recession, reduced consumer spending, including on travel, and significantly increased unemployment, lead us to believe that the ongoing effects of the COVID-19 pandemic on our operations have had, and will continue to have, a material adverse impact on our financial results and liquidity, and such adverse impact may continue through at least the end of 2020, and possibly well beyond the containment of such outbreak.
+The effects of the COVID-19 pandemic have significantly impacted our operations during the second quarter of 2020, and combined with macroeconomic trends such as the current economic recession, reduced consumer spending, including on travel, and significantly increased unemployment, lead us to believe that the ongoing effects of the COVID-19 pandemic on our operations continue to have a material adverse impact on our financial results and liquidity through at least the end of 2020, and possibly well beyond the containment of such outbreak.